Davidespana1/UAV_SAR/README.md

 Yolov11

-Setup instructions for Jetson Orin on Jetpack 6.2 can be found in # Setup.txt
+Setup instructions for Jetson Orin on Jetpack 6.2 can be found in Setup